The minute we stepped off the plane at the Louis Armstrong International Airport in New Orleans I knew something had changed.

 And it only got better from there.

-1. Mardi Gras World – This is a must do.
+This is a must-do.
 No matter the age.
 No matter how limited you are on time.
 This place is incredible.
-Not only do you get to see all the cool floats and how it’s being done right in front of you, you get to learn all about the Mardi Gras festival and Cultural importance for New Orleans.
+Not only do you get to see all the cool floats and how it’s being done right in front of you, but you also get to learn all about the Mardi Gras festival and Cultural importance for New Orleans.

 The highlight by far was the bug buffet.
 You and your kids can try food with real insects.
 I totally skipped on this, but my kids went for it.

-4. City Park and Celebration of the Oaks – City Park is the main park area of New Orleans.
-It’s about a 20 minute ride by street car out, but really worth the trip.
+City Park is the main park area of New Orleans.
+It’s about a 20 minute ride by streetcar out, but really worth the trip.
 It’s a huge park which can have you enjoying it for a full day.

-We also came during Christmas season which is a really popular festival called Celebration of the Oaks and is a must see.
+We also came during the Christmas season, which is a really popular festival called Celebration of the Oaks and is a must-see.
 We did it with a Gray Line tour so that I would be able to learn some history about it as well.
 But it was a short tour, and the rest of the time we spent exploring the festival area of the park.

-5. Steamboat Natchez – this is kind of a given that you will at one point or another end up on this cool steamboat cruise.
+this is kind of a given that you will at one point or another end up on this cool steamboat cruise.
 You can either do lunch or dinner.
-If you do lunch time, you don’t actually have to buy the food, and can simply enjoy the cruise.
-No matter the price you pay everyone gets to enjoy some live jazz.
+If you do lunchtime, you don’t actually have to buy the food, and can simply enjoy the cruise.
+No matter the price you pay, everyone gets to enjoy some live jazz.

-7. Voodoo and Cemetery Tours – I couldn’t resist this tour.
-Voodoo is such a huge component to the New Orleans culture and history.
+I couldn’t resist this tour.
+Voodoo is such a huge component of New Orleans culture and history.
 However, I wouldn’t really recommend this tour for younger kids.
 It can get really verbose and a bit boring.
 Gratefully, my kids found a way to entertain themselves, but just be aware it can be boring and the kids will want to go home.

 The riverfront walk is gorgeous.
 Plenty of spots to sit and enjoy the view while the kids can run around and explore in safety.